Active Substance: simoctocog alfa

 What is Nuwiq and what is it used for?

-Nuwiq is a medicine that contains the active substance simoctocog alfa.
-It is used for the treatment and prevention of bleeding in patients with haemophilia A (an inherited bleeding disorder caused by lack of factor VIII).
+Nuwiq is a medicine used for the treatment and prevention of bleeding in patients of all ages with haemophilia A (an inherited bleeding disorder caused by lack of factor VIII).
+It contains the active substance simoctocog alfa (human coagulation factor VIII).

 How is Nuwiq used?

-Nuwiq can only be obtained with a prescription and treatment should be started under the supervision of a doctor who has experience in the treatment of haemophilia.
+Nuwiq can only be obtained with a prescription and treatment should be started under the supervision of a doctor experienced in the treatment of haemophilia.

 Nuwiq is available as a powder and solvent that are mixed together to make a solution for injection into a vein.
-The dose and frequency of treatment depend on whether it is used to treat or prevent bleeding, as well as on the seriousness of the haemophilia, the extent and location of the bleeding and the patient’s condition and bodyweight.
-For further information, see the summary of product characteristics (also part of the EPAR).
+The dose and duration of treatment depend on whether Nuwiq is used to treat or prevent bleeding, or during surgery, as well as on the patient’s factor VIII levels, the seriousness of the haemophilia, the extent and location of the bleeding and the patient’s condition and bodyweight.
+Nuwiq is intended for either short-term or long-term use.

 Patients or their carers may be able to administer Nuwiq themselves at home once they have been trained appropriately.
 For full details, see the package leaflet.